visionsofstream/harmoniq-living-website/README.md

 🌐 Live Site: https://harmoniqliving.org

-A modern, responsive WordPress website built for a lifestyle brand, focused on clean design and user experience.
+A custom-built WordPress website for a wellness brand, designed to create a calm, modern user experience while maintaining performance and accessibility.

 ## 💼 My Role
 - Frontend development